ibm-cloud-docs/vpc/vpn-ts-vpn-client-hangs.md

 {: troubleshoot}
 {: support}

 The VPN server runs on the protocol and port that is specified when the server is provisioned.
 If a firewall is blocking traffic from your VPN client to the VPN server, your network administrator must open the protocol and port.
 For example, if your internet service provider (ISP) is blocking traffic, you can ask your VPN server administrator to change the protocol and port to an unblocked protocol and port.
 Typically, the TCP 443 port is not blocked by ISPs.
-Another root cause of a client not connecting to the VPN server is that the client certificate expired.
+Another root cause of a client not connecting to the VPN server is that the client certificate is expired.
 {: shortdesc}

 The VPN client logs the following error `TLS Error: TLS key negotiation failed to occur within 60 seconds (check your network connectivity)`.